pixability/federated-types/README.md

 }
 ```

 This will write new package to the `node_modules/@types/__federated_types` in your project.
-Since Tyepscript will resolve typings in the `node_modules/@types` directory by default, you won't have to set up any other resolution or pathing in your tsconfig files to start using your typings.
+Since TypeScript will resolve typings in the `node_modules/@types` directory by default, you won't have to set up any other resolution or pathing in your tsconfig files to start using your typings.

 If you would rather specify a directory in which to write the typing files, you can pass an `--outputDir` parameter to the command like so: